DragonMinded/mastodon-vt100/README.md

 Right now this is a fairly rudimentary client.
 The following features are present:

 - Basic login/logout flow for your Mastodon-compatible instance.
-- Preference respecting for CW auto-expansion and default post visibility.
-- Home timeline, including rendering alt-text and CW text display toggling.
+- Home, local and public timelines, including rendering alt-text and CW text display toggling.
-- Infinite scroll, where additional posts are fetched when you hit the bottom of the timeline.
+- Infinite scroll, where additional posts are fetched when you hit the bottom of a timeline.
 - Composer box, supporting the ability to post with an optional CW and choosing the visibility.
+- Preference respecting for CW auto-expansion and composer default post visibility.

 What doesn't work that I would like to get to at some point: